Chart Color Schemes

 Age

-Karana Downs has a median age of 42 years, which is significantly higher than the Greater Brisbane average of 36 years and older than the Australian median of 38 years.
-Compared to Greater Brisbane, Karana Downs has a notably over-represented cohort of 45-54 year-olds (17.0%) and an under-represented group of 25-34 year-olds (7.0%).
-According to the 2021 Census, the 75-84 age group increased from 4.0% to 5.7%, while the 15-24 cohort grew from 12.3% to 13.5%.
-Conversely, the 35-44 cohort declined from 14.3% to 12.6%, and the 25-34 group decreased from 8.4% to 7.0%.
-Demographic modeling indicates that Karana Downs' age profile will change significantly by 2041, with the 85+ cohort projected to grow by 247%, adding 214 residents to reach 302.
-This growth is due entirely to demographic aging, as all growth is anticipated among residents aged 65 and older.
-Conversely, population declines are projected for the 55-64 and 45-54 cohorts.
+Karana Downs's median age is 42 years, which is significantly higher than the Greater Brisbane average of 36 years and older than the Australian median of 38 years.
+The 45-54 age cohort is notably over-represented in Karana Downs at 17.0%, compared to the Greater Brisbane average, while the 25-34 year-olds are under-represented at 7.0%.
+According to the 2021 Census, the 75-84 age group has increased from 4.0% to 5.7% of the population, and the 15-24 cohort has risen from 12.3% to 13.5%.
+Conversely, the 35-44 cohort has declined from 14.3% to 12.6%, and the 25-34 group has dropped from 8.4% to 7.0%.
+Demographic modeling suggests that Karana Downs's age profile will change significantly by 2041, with the 85+ cohort projected to grow by 247%, adding 214 residents to reach 302.
+This growth is driven entirely by demographic aging, as residents aged 65 and older represent all of the anticipated population increase.
+Meanwhile, population declines are projected for the 55-64 and 45-54 age cohorts.